 Artificial Intelligence and Machine Learning Advancements

-Moore's Law - which turned 50 in 2015 - elucidates the truth that processing power doubles every two years.
+Moore's Law - which turned 55 this year - elucidates the truth that processing power doubles every two years.
 It is also the first of the four primary drivers of exponential growth in AI and Machine Learning.
 The second is the vast increase in the volume of data made available by the explosion of data streams from smartphones and connected sensors plus DVD's and photos.
 The remaining two propellants of this exponential growth - the rise of algorithms and network effects - are not as universally understood.
-When combined, the sum of these four parts doesn't equal four; indeed, the potential for impact is beyond our ability to grasp with linear thinking.
+When combined, the sum of these four parts doesn't equal four; indeed, the potential impact is beyond our ability to grasp with linear thinking.

 Examining the rise of algorithms first, their intrinsic ability to evolve is based on the way they learn - namely through reinforced and supervised learning - so that they can evolve based on increasingly fewer examples.
 In addition, the open-source marketplaces in start-ups like Algorithmia generate an explosion of collaboration.